-Meghan Markle sues British newspaper over publication of letter
+Meghan Markle sues UK newspaper; Prince Harry attacks tabloid press

 He referred to the “double standards” of some elements of the tabloid press, which have written critical articles about the couple in recent months but provided largely positive coverage of their ongoing tour.

-“She is the same woman she was a year ago on our wedding day, just as she is the same woman you’ve seen on this Africa tour,” he added.
+“I have been a silent witness to her private suffering for too long.
+To stand back and do nothing would be contrary to everything we believe in,” he added.

-Reporting by Costas Pitas; writing by Mike Collett-White; Editing by Rosalba O'Brien
+Additional reporting by Paul Sandle; writing by Mike Collett-White; Editing by Rosalba O'Brien and Lisa Shumaker